BrobridgeOrg/gravity-data-snapshot/README.md

 # Gravity Data Snapshot

-Data snapshot for efficient data recovery
+Data snapshot component is used to realize efficient data recovery for CQRS.
+Event though event sourcing can be used to recovery data, it spends much time on re-playing events.
+In this case, it lead to slow data sycing for creating a new data database or rebuild a new one.

 ## Update proto definition